UBS $2 billion rogue trade suspect held in London

 Former Bundesbank head Axel Weber is due to join the UBS board in May and take over as chairman in 2013.

-The weak performance of the investment bank and tough capital rules in Switzerland had already attracted intense scrutiny over how UBS will cope.
-Analysts have called for a retrenchment, while Swiss politicians are debating how to make sure big banks can weather future crises without having to be bailed out by the state.
-[ID:nL6E7I5174] ($1 = 0.870 Swiss franc)
+The weak performance of the investment bank and tough capital rules in Switzerland had already attracted intense scrutiny over how UBS will cope, with analysts calling for a retrenchment of the investment bank.

+UBS had started to see client confidence return this year after it had to be rescued by the Swiss state in 2008 following massive losses on toxic assets held by its investment bank.

+UBS said last month it was to axe 3,500 jobs to shave 2 billion Swiss francs off annual costs as it joins rivals in reversing a post-crisis hiring binge and preparing for a tough few years.

-(Additional reporting by Andrew Thompson in Zurich, Kwasi Kpodo in Accra, Sarah White, Huw Jones, Steve Slater, Keith Weir, Stefano Ambrogi, Sudip Kar-Gupta and Douwe Miedema in London; Writing by Sophie Walker and Alexander Smith; Editing by Dan Lalor and Will Waterman)
+(Additional reporting by Andrew Thompson in Zurich, Sarah White, Steve Slater, Keith Weir, Stefano Ambrogi and Douwe Miedema in London; Writing by Sophie Walker; Editing by Will Waterman, Dan Lalor and Alexander Smith)